Studying for Exam LTAM, Part 1.2

 We end this post with an example.
 We consider a continuous uniform distribution (De Moivre’s Law), as done in the post “Families of Continuous Survival Random Variables, Studying for Exam LTAM, Part 1.1“.

-Taking \omega=100, the animation below shows the graph of \mu_{x+t} shifting to the left as x increases from x=0 to x=90.
+Taking the animation below shows the graph of shifting to the left as increases from to

 Here is the Mathematica code that made the animation above.
 Note that there is a computation which is done using Solve before Manipulate is used.